 Hugh White Comstock passed away on June 1, 1950, merely two years after publishing his manual on Post-Adobe construction, Post-Adobe: Carmel-by-the-Sea.
-In ill health he moved to Santa Barbara to be with family.183 By this time, he had established Comstock and Associates, with Carmel builder James B. Pruitt as the principal designer/builder.
-The firm was designing many Carmel-area buildings in the Post-Adobe structural method, such as the American Red Cross Building and the Carmel Village Inn (shown previously), as well as numerous residences outside the city limits and in Carmel Valley.184 The Carmel Pine Cone wrote a lengthy tribute to Comstock on June 9, 1950:
+In ill health he moved to Santa Barbara to be with family.177 By this time, he had established Comstock and Associates, with Carmel builder James B. Pruitt as the principal designer/builder.
+The firm was designing many Carmel-area buildings in the Post-Adobe structural method, such as the American Red Cross Building at the SE corner of Dolores Street and 8th Avenue and the Carmel Village Inn (presently, Le Petit Pali) at the NE corner of Junipero Street and Ocean Avenue, as well as numerous residences outside the city limits and in Carmel Valley.178 The Carmel Pine Cone wrote a lengthy tribute to Comstock on June 9, 1950:

 Since he came to Carmel in 1924 and married Mayotta Browne in that year, Hugh has been an integral factor in Carmel life.
 The houses he has built are monuments to his love and understanding of the community in which he had chosen to live and work.
-Inflexible of standard, he was yet able to bridge the gap between the old Carmel and the newer without outrage to his fine taste, without violence to either old or new, keeping always in his mind the suitability of his structural forms to the land on which they lay, the practicality of use, and the permanence of beauty.185
+Inflexible of standard, he was yet able to bridge the gap between the old Carmel and the newer without outrage to his fine taste, without violence to either old or new, keeping always in his mind the suitability of his structural forms to the land on which they lay, the practicality of use, and the permanence of beauty.